|

 problem or to route the traffic around the degraded area.
 Some beneficial

-features of optical performance monitoring could include:
+features of optical performance monitoring could include: (i)

 Impairment-Aware Routing: Monitoring could provide